Waterfall (Eve Ai song)

-Waterfall is a song recorded by Taiwanese singer-songwriter, Eve Ai.
-It is written by Eve and produced by Chen Chien-Chi.
+"Waterfall" is a song recorded by Taiwanese singer-songwriter Eve Ai.
+It was written by Eve and produced by Chen Chien-Chi.
 The song was released as a non-album single, on 17 May 2017 by Sony Music Taiwan.
 It is a Mandopop song with electric arrangement, which comprises a melody based on electric guitar, violin, viola and cello.

 Background

 It took around one year for Eve to write the song.
 According to her, she came up with the song during a hiking trip around a lake in Taiwan.

 Personnel

 Personnel list adapted from the description of Waterfall music video.